 Figure 20: Surface hinge (SW4 fitting) adjustments

-Entrance & French Doors (DS2/DS3/DS5/DS6)
+Entrance & French Doors (DS2/DS5)

 Our doorsets are usually supplied with at least three hinges and multi-point locking.
 Providing these are kept properly adjusted, and the door lock bolts are fully engaged, they will stop any movement of the door stiles.
 If the door is not evenly compressing the weather seals, this may cause permanent damage.
+Maintenance tests, function checks and checks for the smooth running of the door lock should be performed by the operator or an authorized person at least once a month.

 Operation

 Different locking system options:

 Standard lock To open a standard door, first the door should be unlocked using the key in the locking cylinder.
 Once it is unlocked the door can be opened by turning the handle in a downwards direction.
 The locking system works by first engaging a latch when the door is closed.
 Then the handle should be lifted, which engages the hook bolts at the top and bottom of the door, providing extra security and further support to the door to ensure it fits squarely and flush in the frame.
 After engaging the hooks the door can then be locked using the key in the cylinder.
 Auto-lock To open an auto-lock, the door can be unlocked with a turn of the key and then the hooks can be disengaged with a further quarter turn of the key.
 If the door has not been locked, a quarter turn of the key will allow it to be opened.
 If there is a handle on the inside, the process of opening is the same as a standard door.
-To lock, turn the key one rotation as the hooks are engaged automatically.
+To apply the dead bolt, turn the key one rotation as the hooks are engaged automatically.
 Heritage lock The door is operated by the key on the outside and a thumb turn on the inside.
 When the door closes the multi-point locking engages automatically.
 CAUTION: Thumb Turn Euro Cylinder Operation Please note, care should be taken when using a thumb turn cylinder.
 The thumb turn cylinder is spring loaded for security which is a safety feature whereby should the cylinder be attacked from the outside, it will prevent access to the lock mechanism.
 In order to ensure that the lock is always in the correct position to prevent an external attack, it is essential that the thumb turn cylinder is pushed in to turn and must be released back to its original out position after every operation.
 If the thumb turn is left in the midway position, meaning that the spring mechanism has not been released, then you will encounter a problem whereby a key cannot be inserted fully from the outside.
 On a lever/lever operation this means you could be locked out if a member of your household has locked the door from the inside and not returned the thumb turn to the correct position.
 On a lever/pad operation this means you could lock yourself out of your home if you do not return the thumb turn to the correct position on opening and the door closes behind you.
 Stable lock The top section of the door is operated in the same way as our standard lock with a handle each side.
 The lower half has a cylinder operated by key on the outside and thumb turn on the inside, which controls whether the two doors operate as one or only allowing the top door to open.
 Maintenance